McChoc/BlocInterpreter/README.md

 #### Struct

 A struct is used to represent a set of key-value pairs.
 You can create one by putting a list of coma `,` separated key-value pairs  inside braces `{}`.
 A key-value pair is formed by a name, the equal symbol `=` and a value.
-The values can be of any type and the keys have to be valid variable names.
+The values can be of any type and the names have to be valid variable names.
 You are allowed to leave a trailing comma `,` after the last key-value pair.
 You cannot make an empty struct literal because it would be ambiguous with an empty [array](#array).
 If you want to create an empty struct, use the default constructor for `struct`.

 ```csharp
 var myStruct = {